Ilikai Apt Building

 Several public remarks across listings (about 6 listings) explicitly note in-unit laundry—quotes include “grandfathered in WASHER/DRYER in unit,” “in-unit washer/dryer,” and “unit has it's own washer and dryer.”
 Evidence is consistent that some units (likely grandfathered/rare) include washers/dryers in-unit, but the MLS inclusion checkbox is present on few listings, so confidence is moderate-high rather than maximum.

-Public remarks clearly indicate the community laundry requires payment.
-I searched for coin-op, card-operated, quarters, and other paid-laundry language, and found direct evidence.
+The remarks clearly indicate community laundry requires payment.
+I searched for coin-op, card-operated, quarters, and similar language, and found direct matches.

 Several listings reference parking, but only a small subset explicitly suggests assigned or secured parking.
 The strongest phrasing is "a monthly paid parking space is currently secured," while other remarks mention valet parking or parking available for rent, which is weaker evidence for assigned stalls.
 Overall, the feature appears to exist for some units in the building, but the evidence is limited and not broadly repeated across remarks.